 Proposals are invited for sessions at International Data Week’s SciDataCon 2022: Data to Improve our World.
-The deadline for proposals is 23:59 UTC on 14 February 2022.
+The EXTENDED deadline for proposals is 23:59 UTC on 28 February 2022.
+There will be no further extensions.

 Submit your session proposal at https://www.scidatacon.org/IDW-2022/submit/